aarondfrancis/airdrop/docs/drivers/filesystem.md

 # Filesystem Driver

-The Filesystem Driver is the default (and only!) driver that we ship with.
+The Filesystem Driver is the default driver that we ship with.
 It stores all of your built assets as a `.zip` on a filesystem of your choosing.

 ## Configuration

 If you'd like to change the configuration, you can do so in `airdrop.php`.

-config/aidrop.php{.filename}
+config/airdrop.php{.filename}
 ```php
 [
     'drivers' => [